Red Tails conduct joint air integration exercise

 |0

-This work, Red Tails conduct joint air integration exercise, by MSgt Kelly Goonan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Red Tails conduct joint air integration exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT